Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Transparent composite symmetries and mixed-state topological holography

-Next, we prove that the transparent composite structure itself is preserved.
+Next, we prove that the TCS structure itself is also preserved.
 This requires showing that the transformed weak symmetries are still transparent with respect to the transformed strong symmetries, and that their algebra is invariant.
-Since $U_A$ is an FDQC and the original symmetries are locally generated, the transformed symmetries $\{W_i^a\}$ and $\{w_j^a\}$ are also locally generated.
-The transparency condition, $[W_i^a, w_j^a] = 0$, is verified as follows:
+Since $U_A$ is an FDQC and the original symmetries are locally generated, the transformed symmetries $\{W_i^a\}$ and $\{w_j^a\}$ are also locally generated patch operators.
+The commutativity between transformed strong and weak symmetries, $[W_i^a, w_j^a] = 0$, is verified as follows:

-where the last equality holds because the original symmetries are transparent, $[W_i, w_j] = 0$.
+where the last equality holds because the original symmetries commute, $[W_i, w_j] = 0$.

-Finally, the algebra of the weak symmetries is also preserved.
+Finally, we demonstrate that the algebra of the weak symmetries is also preserved.
 The commutator of any pair of transformed weak symmetries is given by:

-This transformation preserves the entire algebraic structure of the weak symmetries.
-Furthermore, as an FDQC, $U_A$ is locality-preserving, which ensures that topological relationships between the operators' supports (e.g., whether they are linked or distant) are preserved.
+Furthermore, as an FDQC, $U_A$ is locality-preserving, which ensures that topological relationships between the operators' supports (e.g., whether their boundaries are linked) are preserved.
 This implies that the weak symmetries still form t-patch operators of the strong symmetries and span an equivalent algebra up to an isomorphism given by conjugation by $U_A$.
 In conclusion, an FDQC of the form $U = U_A \otimes U_{\bar{A}}$ preserves the transparent composite symmetries of $\rho_A$.